sykes10/2048/DECISION_MAKING.md

 ## Introduction

 This document is for me to explain why I took the decision I made in the codebase.
+Here's a link to the deployed game [2048 Game](https://comfy-dieffenbachia-166f12.netlify.app/)

 ## Game Logic